 - You will be expected to sign the separate, specific written authorization permitting use/disclosure of your health information if you are able to do so; your legal representative may sign when you become unable.

 Federal law guarantees specific rights regarding protected health information to all patients.
 Please speak with your Hospice nurse or counselor to exercise the following rights:

 Right to receive confidential communications.
 You may ask Hospice staff to communicate with you in a certain way.
 For example, you want Hospice to discuss your care with you and your spouse, without children present.
 You do not need to give a reason for the request.
 Hospice honors reasonable requests or works with you to find a mutually satisfactory alternative when necessary.

 Right to a paper copy of this Notice at any time.
 Every patient is given a copy of this Notice at the initial Hospice visit, and you or your family may request a copy at any time.
-The Notice is posted in our Inpatient Centers and is also viewable on our website, www.hospicenwo.org.
+The Notice is also posted in our Inpatient Centers.

 Right to request restrictions on certain uses and disclosures of your protected health information.
 For example, Hospice will update family members participating in your care on your condition unless you restrict us from doing so.
 You may restrict the information we share and the persons with whom we share it.
 Hospice honors your restrictions if possible, or reaches an alternative solution agreeable to both you and Hospice.

 Right to restrict disclosures to your insurance company.
 Payers may request documentation containing protected health information unless you restrict it, such as when you pay for services in full out-of-pocket.